STARTING SCHOOL FOR THE FIRST TIME

 OXFORDSHIRE COUNTY COUNCIL GENERAL ADMISSIONS INFORMATION

-For up-to-date information about School Admissions, please use the following link to the Oxfordshire County Council Website:
+For details of the school admissions arrangements, oversubscription policies, the appeals process and for up-to-date information about school admissions, please use the following link to the Oxfordshire County Council Website:

 ADMISSION NUMBERS & APPEALS